 Have you seen the books in the women’s section of Christian bookstores?

-I know that the majority of books in many Christian bookstores is prosperity gospel lite, but the women’s section in particular needs help!
-You may wonder whether we should have so many books specific to men and women, but we can agree that a few more well-informed women who can write would be a great blessing to the church?
+I know that the majority of books in many Christian bookstores are prosperity gospel lite, but the women’s section in particular needs help!
+You may wonder whether we should have so many books specific to men and women, but we can agree that a few more well-informed women who can write would be a great blessing to the church.

 It is probably no surprise to you that women read more than men.
 Let’s have some women with a formal and solid theological education that can serve as teachers to deepen the roots of faith and understanding for the women who walk into Christian bookstores.